jcmarsh/S3RES/README.md

 * `./configure` - check to see if anything you want is missing (libpng and libjpeg in the `LINK FLAGS` bit at the end)
 * `make`
 * copy `./lib/libccv.a` into a directory checked by ld (`/usr/local/lib/`)

+On the BeagleBone Black `libccv` ran out of memory while building.
+I was able to remedy this by creating a large swap file on a microSD card and waiting a long time ([source](https://sheldondwill.wordpress.com/2013/12/14/beaglebone-black-ubuntu-adding-a-swapfile/)):

+    (On the BeagleBone Black)
+    cd /media/<Partition Label>
+    sudo mkdir swap
+    sudo dd if=/dev/zero of=./swap/swapfile bs=1M count=940
+    sudo chmod 0600 ./swap/swapfile
+    sudo mkswap ./swap/swapfile
+    sudo swapon ./swap/swapfile
+    free -m

+If it worked, last like should show available swap: `Swap:          939          0        939`.
+I still had issues, and ended up commenting out the vgg sample.

 ## Directory / Contents
 * `./controllers/` - Components in a robotic control system.
 Each runs as a process, and communication is done through pipes